Categories

 Tap into What They Care About

-The resumes of Millennials, too, show a commitment to volunteer work that outpaces their older colleagues.
+Millennials’ resumes, too, show a commitment to volunteer work that outpaces that of their older colleagues.
 This generation lists volunteer work 78 percent more often than the previous generation, Gen X.

-Younger generations not only place a higher premium on volunteer and philanthropic work, but they are also attracted to companies that offer volunteer/philanthropic opportunities.
-For example, the vast majority of Millennials surveyed – full three-quarters – said that a company’s social and environmental commitments are a consideration for them when deciding where to work.
-What’s more, two-thirds of those surveyed indicated that they would not work for a company that didn’t have a corporate responsibility program.
+Younger generations not only place a higher premium on volunteer and philanthropic work but they are also attracted to companies that offer volunteer/philanthropic opportunities.
+For example, the vast majority of Millennials surveyed – full three-quarters – said that a company’s social and environmental commitments are a consideration when deciding where to work.
+Moreover, two-thirds of those surveyed indicated that they would not work for a company that didn’t have a corporate responsibility program.

-Thus, hiring managers and recruiters should take note that mentioning corporate responsibility in job ads is key to attracting workers in these generations.
+Thus, hiring managers and recruiters should note that mentioning corporate responsibility in job ads is critical to attracting workers in these generations.

 Focus on Future Learning

 Cultural fit and having a job with purpose is important to Millennials.
 Therefore, writing job ads that highlight what makes your company unique is critical to attracting these workers.
-When writing job ads, ask yourself: what is special about this organization, and how will the person who fills this position contribute to the future of the company?
+When writing job ads, ask yourself: what is special about this organization, and how will the person who fills this position contribute to the company’s future?
 Further, what skills or professional enrichment opportunities will this role offer the person who fills it?

 Pay Attention to Transferrable Skills, Not Years of Experience

-Remember, Millennials have been in the workforce for less than ten years, and Gen Z is just only beginning to enter the workforce.
-When you are looking to recruit these workers, focusing on skills, rather than on past work experience, is critical.
-Most of these workers will come with valuable hard and soft skills but will have to gain experience on-the-job.
+Remember, Millennials have been in the workforce for less than ten years, and Gen Z is just beginning to enter the workforce.
+When you are looking to recruit these workers, focusing on skills rather than on past work experience is critical.
+Most of these workers will come with valuable hard and soft skills but will have to gain experience on the job.

-So, while your list of required skills can include hard and soft skills, skip stringent work requirements which this group of job seekers may not be able to meet.
+So, while your list of required skills can include hard and soft skills, skip stringent work requirements that this group of job seekers may not be able to meet.

 Job Titles Should be Straightforward, not Whimsical

-Employers who are looking to hire Millennial and Gen Z workers often try to create quirky job titles that they think will appeal to a younger job seeker.
-For these workers, however, rather than sounding hip and cool, zany job titles can often backfire.
+Employers who are looking to hire Millennial and Gen Z workers often try to create quirky job titles that they think will appeal to younger job seekers.
+However, rather than sounding hip and cool, zany job titles can often backfire for these workers.

 While employers might think that job titles that incorporate offbeat descriptors like “wizard,” “rock star,” or “guru” might appeal to younger workers, Gen Z and Millennials want clarity when it comes to job titles.
 Since nearly all job searches now happen online, younger generations want easy-to-search job titles that are self-explanatory.